Customizing the My Account UI

 # from inside `modules/theme`

-Step 2: Deploy the changes in the web app
+Step 2: Deploy changes in the web app

 The final step of the process is the deployment.
 Follow the sequence of steps listed below to deploy the changes performed in the previous steps.